customink/strainer/README.md

 ---------------
 [Berkshelf](http://berkshelf.com/) is a tool for managing multiple cookbooks.
 It works very similar to how a `Gemfile` works with Rubygems.

-You'll need to install Berkshelf shims in order to use strainer with Berkshelf.
-Essentially the shims install (hardlink) the files into your local repository.
+You'll need to tell Berkshelf to install the cookbooks to a folder inside your local repository.
 This way, strainer can actually find them.

-    $ bundle exec berks install --shims

-By default, that will install your cookbooks into the `cookbooks` directory.
-If you want to use another directory, specify it as an argument:
+For example, this will install your cookbooks into the `berks-cookbooks` directory:

-    $ bundle exec berks install --shims berks-cookbooks
+    $ bundle exec berks install --path berks-cookbooks

 Finally, make sure that this path is **first** in your `.chef/knife.rb` file: